Anti-telescope protesters oppose US attorney pick for Hawaii

 However, Gary Yamashiroya, a spokesperson for Connors, said prosecutions of the protesters arose “from a deliberate effort to block access to Mauna Kea for the purpose of preventing lawful construction of a project permitted by the Hawaii Supreme Court.”

-“Blocking a public road is a crime and the Department of the Attorney General will prosecute such conduct consistent with its duty to uphold the rule of law,” Yamashiroya said.
+“Blocking a public road is a crime, and the Department of the Attorney General will prosecute such conduct consistent with its duty to uphold the rule of law,” Yamashiroya said.

 U.S. Sens.
 Mazie Hirono and Brian Schatz of Hawaii, both Democrats, recommended Connors to Biden.
 Spokespeople for both senators declined comment on the Native Hawaiian opposition to Connors’ nomination, referring to a joint statement that they issued when the appointment was announced on Sept.
 28.